rngala/gulp-tinify-img/README.md

         )};

 #Last
-If you have any problem when using, you can open an issue with me!!!
+If you have any problem when using, you can open an issue!